Saturn's rippling rings reveal fuzzy, jiggly core of ice, rock and metallic fluids

-We can't send a spacecraft into the belly of the gas giant planet Saturn, so sorting out what's going on in there requires some clever science work.
+We can't send a spacecraft into the belly of the gas giant planet Saturn (well, at least, not one that survives), so sorting out what's going on in there requires some clever science work.
 By examining Saturn's famous rings, a team of researchers has made new discoveries about the planet's interior.

 "The analysis also reveals that the core extends across 60% of the planet's diameter, which makes it substantially larger than previously estimated," the California Institute of Technology said in a statement on Monday.